Connected and Healthy Older Adults

 In Greater Richmond and Petersburg, more than 35,000 older adults live alone, meaning they are at risk of social isolation.
 One in four older adults live in households at or near the poverty level.
 As the total number of older adults in our region continues to increase in the years ahead, we must do everything possible to make sure these residents are cared for and supported.

-Connected and Healthy Older Adults: By the Numbers
+Read about our latest work in Connected and Healthy Older Adults:

 What We Do